motopress/getwid/readme.txt

 == Frequently Asked Questions ==

-= How to turn off blocks I don't need in Getwid? =
+= How to turn off blocks I don't need in the Getwid Gutenberg WP plugin? =

 In Getwid version 1.5.3 or higher, you can disable WordPress blocks you don't need via Settings > Writing > scroll down to Disable Getwid Blocks > select the needed blocks and click Save.